MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-visibility-insights-overview.md

   - Top consented users whose data a specific app can access.
   - Priority accounts who have data that a specific app can access.
   - Unused apps
+  - Apps with unused credentials
+  - Apps with expired credentials
   - OAuth applications that have accessed sensitive or regular content on SharePoint, OneDrive, Exchange Online, or Teams.

 - A cumulative view of users accessing apps.